rohrerj/scion/doc/BorderRouter.md

 receiver seperately.
 It makes sense to make this configurable on a per border router interface level because not every interface might have the same expected load and hence not every interface requires the same pool size.
-An appropriate default value would have to be evaluated.
+An optimal value should be derivable from the maximum latency of processing and forwarding a packet and the speed of the network interface.

 ## Number of processing routines (N)
 By configuring the number of processing routines one can specify the number of goroutines that are able to process packets in parallel.
-A default value could be the number of border router interfaces.
+An optimal value should be derivable from the maximum latency of processing and forwarding a packet and the speed of the network interface.

 ## Number of slow-path processing routines (M)
 By configuring the number of slow-path processing routines one can specify the number of goroutines that process the packets on the slow-path.
-A default value could be 1 or 2.
+An optimal value could be a percentage of the number of processing routines.

 ## Processing packets channel size
 Since each processing routine has a queue of packets to process and all packets not fitting in the queue